2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 3. Democratization of Data

-CDPs allows data to be democratized so it can be used across the entire organization (marketing, sales, customer service, support, etc.) A CDP allows a business to tailor its communications and build lasting relationships with customers that improve retention rates and lower churn.
-CDPs are also a great way to reduce customer acquisition costs in favor of higher retention rates.
+Customer database platforms allow data to be democratized so it can be used across the entire organization (marketing, sales, customer service, support, etc.) With the right CDP features, a business can tailor its communications and build lasting relationships with customers, improving retention rates and lowering churn.
+Customer data platforms are also a great way to reduce customer acquisition costs while increasing retention rates.

 Read More: How To Achieve Data Democratization With A CDP